 Step 1: Visit the Registrar Document Submission page for minors to start an application.

 Step 2: Enter your EID.

 Step 3: From the “Field of Study” menu, choose “Business Administration.”

 Step 4: From the “Type” menu, choose “Business Minor.”

 Step 5: Confirm your choice and submit the application.

 Important: Once admitted, you must contact your academic advisor to have the minor attached to your degree profile.
 The credential cannot be awarded to you when you graduate if it has not been added to your degree profile.

 Frequently Asked Questions

 From whom should I seek advising related to the Business Minor?

-Everyone in our department offers guidance to students exploring or enrolled in the Business Minor.
-Sarah Singer oversees the Texas Business Options team and meets with students Monday through Friday during normal business hours.
-In addition, our team of friendly, experienced peer advisors staff the information desk in the TBO office and are available for student advising Monday – Friday from 9:00 am to 3:00 PM.
-The entire team may be reached via email (BusinessOptions@mccombs.utexas.edu), by phone at 512-232-6748, or in-person in the Texas Business Options office, CBA 2.400.
+Everyone in the Business Minors Office offers guidance to students exploring or enrolled in the Business Minor.
+Sarah Singer oversees the Business Minors team and meets with students Monday through Friday during normal business hours.
+In addition, our team of friendly, experienced peer advisors are available for student advising Monday – Friday from 9:00 AM to 3:00 PM.
+The entire team may be reached via email (BusinessOptions@mccombs.utexas.edu), by phone at 512-232-6748, or in-person in CBA 2.400.